- Service managers and commissioners

 - Advice and guidelines on responding to gender-based violence

-National advice and guidelines stress the importance of creating supportive environments where women can safely disclose their abuse.
+National advice and guidelines stress the importance of creating supportive environments where women can safely disclose their experience of abuse.
 Everyone who works with women must:

 - take individual responsibility for acting on disclosures and any suspicions they may have